centroid457/object_info/README.md

 1. to get and save standard text info,
 it useful to keep this info for future quick eye sight without exact condition like other OS or device/devlist/configuration
 2. in debugger we cant see result of methods!
+3. useful if you wish to see info from remote source if connecting directly over ssh for example

 ## Features
 1. print all properties and methods results